sharetribe/flex-docs/src/docs/tutorial-rental/explore-the-marketplace-create-your-first-listing/index.md

 slug: creating-your-first-listing
 updated: 2023-06-01
 category: tutorial-rental
-ingress: To create a  listing, you would first have to [create a user account](LINK TO THE PREVIOUS TUTORIAL article).
-On the marketplace, click on the link “List your Sauna” on the Top bar.
-This will take you to the Listing creation form.
+ingress: Now that we have sign up as a user, it's time to create your first listing.
 published: true
 ---

+To create a  listing, you would first have to [create a user account](www.sharetribe.com/docs/operator-guides/sign-up-as-a-user).
+On the marketplace, click on the link “List your Sauna” on the Top bar.
+This will take you to the Listing creation form.
 In the listing creation form, the very first time you create a listing, you, and your users, need to complete each section before being able to move to the Next section.

 ## 1. Add Listing details
 Add the following details to the listings: